 At the end of each month, you will be given a report, which can be used to assess your progress.
 The doctor or therapist can greatly benefit from this information, relying on the recorded data to adjust your treatment plan accordingly.
 For teenagers or adults, the application can serve as a personal diary, allowing you to record emotions, feelings, and thoughts about life with ADHD.
 Thus, it serves as an excellent tool for emotional release.

 The application is constantly improved by a team of specialists so that it permits the effective management of a complex condition such as ADHD.
-It is a useful tool for children and parents alike, with a user-friendly interface.
+It is a useful tool for students, children and parents alike, with a user-friendly interface.